godaddy-wordpress/primer/readme.md

 ## Changelog ##

+### 1.8.3 ###
+* Tweak: Update `primer_wc_shop_columns()` to reference the shop page ID.
+* New: Introduce a privacy policy link in the footer, when set.
+* New: Introduce `primer_privacy_policy_link ` filter to enable/disable the privacy policy link in footer.
+* New: Add styles for privacy policy link and cookie comment checkbox & label.
+* New: Add font previews to the customizer when selecting a font.

 ### 1.8.2 ###
 * Fix: Comment counts showing an extra character. @props [evanherman](https://github.com/EvanHerman)
 * Fix: Bump WooCommerce pagination template to 3.3.1. @props [evanherman](https://github.com/EvanHerman)